Trump awards the Medal of Honor to 3 US Army service members in a White House ceremony

-WASHINGTON (AP) — President Donald Trump recognized three U.S. Army soldiers with the Medal of Honor at the White House on Monday, with two of the commendations being awarded posthumously.
+WASHINGTON (AP) — President Donald Trump awarded the Medal of Honor to three U.S. Army soldiers at the White House on Monday, celebrating heroes of old wars as he defended his launch of a new one.

 Retired Command Sgt.
 Maj.
 Terry P. Richardson was recognized for actions during the Vietnam War that were credited with saving the lives of 85 other service members.

 Staff Sgt.
-Michael H. Ollis, who was killed in action in Afghanistan in 2013, was recognized for valor during the combat that resulted in his death.
+Michael H. Ollis, who was killed in action in Afghanistan in 2013, was recognized for saving a Polish Army officer's life.

 Master Sgt.
 Roderick W. Edmonds, who died in 1985, was recognized for his leadership and resistance as a prisoner of war in Germany during World War II.

-“There’s no ceremony that can be more important than this,” Trump said to begin the East Room ceremony that included the recipients’ family members.
+“There’s no ceremony that can be more important than this,” Trump said to begin the East Room ceremony that included the recipients’ family members and the man Ollis shielded from enemy fire.

+“Bravery is amazing,” Trump said.
+“You never really know who’s brave and who’s not until they’re tested.”

-The Medal of Honor is given by U.S. presidents, in the name of Congress, to recognize combat service that goes beyond the call of duty and risks one's own life.
+The Medal of Honor is awarded by U.S. presidents, in the name of Congress, for combat service that goes beyond the call of duty and risks one's life.

 On Sept.
 14, 1968, Richardson was a staff sergeant on a reconnaissance mission as a platoon leader in the vicinity of Loc Ninh, part of the Republic of Vietnam.

-According to his citation, Richardson came under fire from the North Vietnamese Army, including heavy machine gun fire as he rescued three wounded soldiers.
+According to his citation, Richardson, a native of Cass City, Michigan, came under fire from the North Vietnamese Army, including heavy machine gun fire as he rescued three wounded soldiers.
 After the rescues, he led his unit to its intended destination, a hilltop identified as a place to direct airstrikes.
 He found the location to be part of an enemy camp but remained for at least seven hours, directing strikes even after being wounded by a sniper.

 Enemy forces eventually fled.
 Richardson, when found by other U.S. forces, declined medical evaluation so he could remain with his troops.

-“His gallant and selfless actions on Sept.
-14, 1968, spared the lives of 85 fellow soldiers,” the White House said.
+“His gallant and selfless actions ... spared the lives of 85 fellow soldiers,” the White House said.

+Trump praised Richardson, who attended with some members of his unit, as a “brave man” and described him as “central casting.”

+“You feel like fighting?
+I think we could take him today,” Trump said, joking with Defense Secretary Pete Hegseth.

 Ollis was killed shielding someone else in Afghanistan attack